Psalm 148: Catholic Church

 Psalm 148 is one of the Laudate psalms and was sung as one of a trio of psalms, Psalms 148, 149, and 150, during Lauds in the Roman rite.
 Around 530 A.D., St. Benedict of Nursia chose these three psalms for the office of morning celebrated daily.
 In the Liturgy of the Hours, Psalm 148 is recited during Sunday Lauds in the third week.

+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the thirtieth day of the month.

+Coptic Orthodox Church

+Psalms 148, 149 and 150 together constitute the fourth Hoos (or fourth Canticle) of the Tasbeha, the Midnight Praise of the Coptic Orthodox Church.